Birth Father Rights in Massachusetts

 For answers to all your questions about birth father rights in Massachusetts, call 1-800-ADOPTION or request free adoption information online now.

-The following information will give you a basic idea of the most important birth father rights in Massachusetts.
+The following information will give you a basic idea of the most important birth father rights for adoption in Massachusetts.
 But you should always talk to your adoption specialist or a MA adoption attorney about your individual situation, as the information in this article is not legal advice.

 What Your Relationship with Your Baby’s Father Means for Your Adoption